vtyrtov/darktable-lens-corrector/README.md

 The script automatically processes images on import:
 - Substitutes lens names for lensfun compatibility
-- Corrects crop factor for configured lens+camera combinations
+- Corrects crop factor for full frame cameras to 1.0
 - Updates Darktable database directly (no RAW file modification)

 ## Configuration